If you know anything about Rhode Island, you know the quahog is sacred and peculiar to America’s smallest and wateriest state.

 In 1766, the legislature tried to prevent overfishing by requiring oysters to be harvested with tongs.
 Three decades later, the state started closing oyster beds for the same reason.

 Then during the 19th century, the General Assembly passed legislation to encourage oyster fishing and aquaculture.

 But by 1896, the oyster beds started to diminish because of industrial pollution.
 The Providence Gas Co. got itself sued in 1905 for polluting the Narragansett Bay.

 The Great Hurricane of 1938

-Oyster harvesters had a banner year in 1911, landing 1.4 bushels of oysters.
+Oyster harvesters had a banner year in 1911, landing 1.4 million bushels of oysters.
 But things went downhill from there, as pollution continued to harm the oyster beds.
 Then in 1938 came the Great New England hurricane, which pretty much wiped out the oyster industry.

 The devastating hurricane of 1938 dealt a near-fatal blow to Narragansett Bay’s oyster industry.
 It wiped out shucking houses, shipping wharves and oyster boats.
 Then World War II came along, depriving the remaining oyster companies of strong backs and willing hands to harvest oysters.

 Fortunately for Rhode Island stomachs, the quahog stepped in.
 Literally.
 A quahog moves through the mud with a muscular little foot.